ericwq/gskills/docs/bconfig.md

 The `LoadBalancingConfig` field in `ServiceConfig` is complex.
 This is a separated chapter to discuss the implementation of `LoadBalancingConfig` JSON parsing.

 The following is the definition of `ServiceConfig`.
-Note the `lbConfig` is actually the `LoadBalancingConfig`, you will see more detail later.
+Note the `lbConfig` field is actually the `LoadBalancingConfig` in JSON, you will see more detail later.
 In this chapter we will focus on the `lbConfig` field.
 Other fields of `ServiceConfig` will be ignored.

 ```go
 type lbConfig struct {